kobiam/DevOps/Redis/README.md

 `CONFIG SET SAVE "900 1 300 10"`

-either way you need to update on both redis.conf and runtime nodes.
+either way you need to update on both `redis.conf` and runtime in nodes.

 </br>
 <a href="https://redis.io/topics/config">Redis Configuration</a>